spryker/spryker-docs/docs/pbc/all/content-management-system/202204.0/manage-in-the-back-office/best-practices-add-content-to-the-storefront-pages-using-templates-and-slots.md

 ---
-title: "Best practices: Adding content to the Storefront pages using templates and slots"
+title: "Best practices: Add content to the Storefront pages using templates and slots"
 description: Templates with slots allows managing all the Storefront content in the Back Office.
 last_updated: Jul 9, 2021
 template: back-office-user-guide-template